Maloof family: Attempts to sell the Kings

+Finally, construction for the Kings' new arena, the Golden 1 Center, began on October 29, 2014, and was completed prior to the start of the 2016-17 NBA season.

+Hockey

+The Maloofs are also the minority owners of the Vegas Golden Knights of the NHL, who made it to the Stanley Cup Finals in their inaugural season.

 Las Vegas

 In 1994, the Maloof family opened the Fiesta Rancho hotel-casino in North Las Vegas, and sold it in 2000 for over $185 million.
 The money was reinvested into the creation of the Palms Casino Resort hotel and casino.

 The Maloofs sold their beer distribution in an unsuccessful attempt to save the Palms and Palms Towers.
 In 2011 a restructuring gave private equity firms TPG Inc. and Leonard Green & Partners each a 49% share, leaving the Maloofs with 2% ownership.

 Maloof Productions

 The Maloofs have expanded their business ventures into entertainment with the creation of Maloof Productions.
 Through its television division, Maloof Television, they have produced the reality series Bullrun for Spike TV in 2007, Speed Channel in 2009, and Living Lohan, the E! reality series running in 2008.
 In 2008 the family was developing Rebuilding the Kingdom with reality television producer Mark Burnett.

 The film division, Maloof Motion Pictures, produced the 2005 film Feast and as of 2007 was developing The Big Bizarro, starring Pierce Brosnan.